agriyakhetarpal/scientific-python-specs/spec-0014/index.md

     - for pure Python projects: building wheels through existing build frontends such as `pip` or `pypa/build`
 - subsequently, runs the entire test suite or applicable portions with these wheels installed into a Pyodide virtual environment provided with `pyodide venv`

-- Additionally, this SPEC recommends that [project contacts](https://github.com/pyodide/pyodide/issues/4506) volunteer as recipe maintainers for the packages they maintain so that they can help with builds or testing issues that may occur when the Pyodide or emscripten-forge maintainers try to upgrade packages, or with usage issues that may arise when users try to use Pyodide or emscripten-forge.

 #### 2. Enabling WASM builds for use in interactive documentation

 The next step after establishing WebAssembly compatibility is to make binaries available through the appropriate pathways; i.e., through the Pyodide distribution or the emscripten-forge channel.